We have created a series of SoaringImagery videos to help you reduce anxiety, fear and depression during challenging times.

 Even though you are doing these healing imagery exercises in your mind, you can feel a positive change in your emotions and perhaps in your body.
 Don’t be hard on yourself or try too hard; it just might take a little time to get the hang of it.
 So take a deep breath and let’s get started.

 Soaringwords’ CEO & Founder, Lisa Buksbaum, has been an intuitive healer since she was a young child.
 When she was five years old she often felt special connections with people and nature.
 When she was in college she first learned about Mira Rivka her great great grandmother who was a healer in the 1880s in New York City.
 People would send for her (in a horse drawn carriage) to come and do the “laying of the hands” to help loved ones have a shift in their physical or emotional health.
 In her Soaringwords journey, Lisa has inspired thousands of people to experience a positive shift using healing imagery and the strength and wisdom inside each child and grown-up.
 If you are OPEN to these healing imagery exercises, you will be delighted to feel powerful changes.
-Below are fifteen healing imagery exercises that Lisa wants to share with you.
+Below are twenty healing imagery exercises that Lisa wants to share with you.
 Send her an email at firstname.lastname@example.org and let her know what you experienced!
 Wishing you strength and Soaringwords.

 Special thanks to Soaringwords interns Mara Stein, Zahava Presser, and Yedida Holzer for the beautiful illustrations.